Modeling with promor

 A fit_df object produced by running

-object provided with the package.An norm_df object which is a data frame of normalized protein intensities used as input for
+find_depfor differential expression analysis.
+For this example, we will be usingcovid_fit_dfobject provided with the package.An norm_df object which is a data frame of normalized protein intensities used as input for

-object provided with the package.
+find_dep.
+We will be usingcovid_norm_dfobject provided with the package.

 1. Create a model_df object